 Else, prepare a JSON data of the following structure and paste it to the textarea that will appear in the center of the screen:

-Check button, and then the interface would run required checks connect the MetaMask and click
+Validate button, the interface would run required checks.
+And than click

 If you’ve used the forked